Á la Moelle – Dishes Served With or Flavored With Bone Marrow.

 Onglet de Bœuf, Echalotes au Vin et Os à Moelle - A hanger steak, a UK skirt steak, prepared with a shallot, wine and bone marrow sauce.

-Steak Haché à la Moelle A chopped steak flavored with bone marrow.
-Chopped steak is prepared in a manner similar to a hamburger; here with the added flavor and texture of bone marrow.
+Steak Haché à la Moelle – A chopped steak flavored with bone marrow.
+Chopped steak is prepared in a manner similar to a hamburger, but with a different texture from a simple minced patty.
+Here, the added flavor and texture of bone marrow will make a much more interesting dish.

 Connected Posts: